MoAlkhateeb/kivy-time-scheduler/README.md

-# time_scheduler
+# kivy-time-scheduler
-A Kivy app that generates all possible schedules from a list of time-based tasks (like university courses, appointments, etc.) and then ranks the generated schedules based on user-defined parameters.
+A Kivy app that allows users to enter their university timetable.
+This app was a fun little project to learn mobile development using python and kivy.
+It is not a complete app.